-Trinity has a proud tradition of inspriring those who study and work within its walls to challenge norms and think creatively.
-Mant of those who have walk through Front Gate have gone on to make a big impact in their discplines.
+Trinity has a proud tradition of inspiring those who study and work within its walls to challenge norms and think creatively.
+Many of those who have walked through Front Gate have gone on to make a big impact in their disciplines.
 This is a small selection of those trailblazers.

 After playing Tess Halpin in 160 episodes of RTE’s soap, Fair City, Sabina Brennan left television to attend Trinity as a mature student.
 She is a psychologist and researcher.
 Dr Brennan’s research is on understanding dementia risk and protective factors to establish how decline in cognitive function might be prevented or delayed after being inspired by her experiences with her own mum's dementia.
 Her research was short-listed for the prestigious 2017 US-Ireland Research Innovation Award.
 She is now working on ways to help underprivileged children bolster their cognitive skills early in life using specially designed colouring and activity books.